Introduction to 'Creating your marketing strategy'

 It's a space where users can ask questions and raise concerns.
 And you can respond, encourage shares, and lay out your message.

 It's important to respond to feedback quickly and calmly.
-Show you’ve listened, then take steps to reduce any negative impact.
-This shows you care about giving good customer service.
+Show you’ve listened, then take steps to reduce any negative effect.

 Organic content